sadoyan/aralez/README.md

 - Sticky sessions are disabled globally.
 This setting applies to all upstreams.
 If enabled all requests will be 301 redirected to HTTPS.
 - HTTP to HTTPS redirect disabled globally, but can be overridden by `to_https` setting per upstream.
+- All upstreams will receive custom headers : `X-Forwarded-Proto:https` and `X-Forwarded-Port:443`
+- Additionally, myhost.mydomain.com with path `/` will receive custom headers : `X-Another-Header:Hohohohoho` and `X-Something-Else:Foobar`
 - Requests to each hosted domains will be limited to 10 requests per second per virtualhost.
     - Requests limits are calculated per requester ip plus requested virtualhost.
     - If the requester exceeds the limit it will receive `429 Too Many Requests` error.